• Skip to primary navigation

 Why This Recipe Works

 Many are a little leary of eating lamb, but let me tell you – it is tender, flavorful, and so easy to prepare.
 These grilled lamb burgers are piled high with gourmet ingredients like pickled onions, a roasted tomato aioli, and a feta slaw.
 These flavors paired with the lamb really make this burger a unique treat.
+For a fun twist on that sauce, try this Big Mac Sauce.

 Two grilled lamb burgers on a white plate.
 There is a jar of pickles in the background.